March 1 – September 1 (Publishing target: April)

 We are also accepting black and white photographs for this magazine.
 All photographs must be original and creepy, but again, just like the artwork, we cannot accept anything with graphic nudity or sex.
 Photographs need to be in JPEG format and attached to the email.

-We are asking for non-exclusive North American Print and Digital Rights.
+We are asking for non-exclusive North American Print and Digital Rights for six months from the date of publication.

 US writers will receive one (1) Print Contributor’s Copy and our humble thanks for honoring our magazine with your creative vision.
 Overseas writers will receive One (1) Digital Copy.